 - 7. Repurchase agreements which are collateralized with securities that are approved for direct investment.
 The Treasurer may require that physical possession of the collateral be taken (§2.2-4507).
 Physical possession must be taken when the term of the repurchase agreement exceeds ten (10) days.
-The Treasurer shall execute a master repurchase agreement with the bank or broker/dealer, which is the counterparty to the repurchase transaction prior to entering into any repurchase transaction. - 8.
+The Treasurer shall execute a master repurchase agreement with the bank or broker/dealer, which the counterparty to the repurchase transaction prior to entering into any repurchase transaction. - 8.
 Banker's acceptances from "prime quality" institutions.
-Prime quality shall be as determined by one or more nationally recognized rating agencies (§2.2-4504). - 9.
-"Prime quality" commercial paper (§2.2-4502).
-"Prime quality" shall be as rated by at least two (2) of the following: Moody's Investors Service, Inc., within its NCO/Moody's rating of P1, by Standard & Poor's, Inc., within its rating of A-1, by Fitch Investor's Services, Inc., within its rating of F-1, by Duff and Phelps, Inc., within its rating of D-1, or by their corporate successors (§2.2-4502.3). - 10.
-"High quality" corporate notes (§2.2-4510).
-High quality shall be defined as a rating of at least AA by Standard and Poor's, at least Aa by Moody's and a maturity of no more than five (5) years.
-All investments should be rated by at least two rating agencies. - 11.
-Certificates representing ownership in either treasury bond principal at maturity or its coupons for accrual periods.
-The underlying United States Treasury bonds or coupons shall be held by a safekeeping agent independent of the seller of the certificates (§2.2-4505). - 12.
-The Local Government Investment Pool (LGIP).
-Investments in this pool are subject to the rules and regulations as set forth by the Virginia Department of the Treasury which manages the pool (§2.2-4602).
-The CFO shall, on a continual basis, monitor the management and operations of the LGIP. - 13.
-The State Non-Arbitrage Pool (SNAP).
+Print quality shall be as determined by one or more nationally recognized sing agencies (2-4504). - 9.
+"Prime quality" commercial paper (§2.2-450).
+"Prime quality" shall be rated by at least two (2) of the following: Moody Investor Service, Inc., whin its NCO/Moody's rating of P1, by Standard & Po In , within its rating of A-1, by Fitch Investor's Services, Inc., within its rating of I by Duff and Phelps, Inc., within its rating of D-1, or by their corporate successors (§2.
+502.3). - 10.
+"High quality" corporate notes (§2.2-4s.
+High quality some be defined as a rating of at least AA by Standard and Pooles, at least by Moody's and a maturity of no more than five (5) years.
+All investment should attend by at least two rating agencies. - 11.
+Certificates of senting of tership in eith c treasury bond principal at maturity or its coupons for accretion aeriod.
+The underlying inited States Treasury bonds or coupons shall be held by a same purpose independent of the seller of the certificates (§2.2-4505). - the Local Government Investment Pool (LGIP).
+Investments in this pool are subject the rules and regular tions as set forth by the Virginia Department of the Treasury who manages the pool (§2.2-4602).
+The CFO shall, on a continual basis, monitor the management and perations of the LGIP. - 13.
+The State No. Acturage Pool (SNAP).
 Investments in this pool are limited to unexpended proceeds from the issuance of bonds, the interest on which is subject to rebate under the provisions of the Tax Reform Act of 1986 (§2.2-4700), and reserve accounts directly related to the issuance of debt or other credit agreement. - 14.
 Open-end mutual funds, provided the funds are registered under the Security Act of Virginia or the Federal Investment Act of 1940 and that the investments by such Funds are restricted to the same securities as approved for direct investments (§2.2-4508). - 15.
 Negotiable certifications of deposit and negotiable bank deposit notes of domestic banks and domestic offices of foreign banks with a rating of at least A-1 by Standard & Poor's, P-1 by Moody's Investor Service, Inc., and F-1, by Duff and Phelps, Inc., for maturities of one year or less, and a rating of at least AA by Standard & Poor's and Aa by Moody's Investor Service, Inc., for maturities over one year and not exceeding five years (§2.2-4509).